Nicotine marketing: Youth: new customers

 A girl wearing a Marlboro shirt in the 1980s.
 Owning and being willing to use promotional items is a significant risk factor for nicotine addiction.

+The marketing campaign "Don't be a Maybe.
+Be Marlboro." ran in 64 countries in the years 2010s.

 The intended audience of tobacco advertising has changed throughout the years, with some brands specifically targeted towards a particular demographic.
 According to Reynolds American Inc, the Joe Camel campaign in the United States was created to advertise Camel brand to young adult smokers.
 Class action plaintiffs and politicians described the Joe Camel images as a "cartoon" intended to advertise the product to people below the legal smoking age.
 Under pressure from various anti-smoking groups, the Federal Trade Commission, and the U.S. Congress, Camel ended the campaign on 10 July 1997.

 Vending machines, individually sold single cigarettes, and product displays near schools, next to candy and sweet drinks, and at the eye-level of young children are all used around the world to sell nicotine-containing products.
 Even large brands are frequently advertised in ways that break local regulations.
 In many countries, such marketing methods are not illegal.
 Where they are illegal, enforcement is often a problem.
 For instance, Dr. Suresh Kumar Arora, New Delhi's chief tobacco control officer, said: "We were wasting our time fining cigarette vendors and distributors.
 They had no idea of the law.
 Most are illiterate.
 Our teams would tear down posters and in no time, they would be up again because the real culprits were the big tobacco companies – ITC, Philip Morris (now Altria), Godfrey Phillip.
 I told them to stop giving posters to their dealers otherwise I would drag them through the courts.
 Since last May, Delhi has been free of tobacco posters, 100% free".
 He has, however, been unable to keep mobile vendors from illegally selling cigarettes next to schools.

 Easily circumvented age verification at company websites enables minors to access and be exposed to marketing for e-cigarettes.
 Tobacco businesses intensely market e-cigarettes to youth using cartoon characters and candy flavors.
 E-cigarettes are also marketed on Facebook, where age restrictions are in many cases not implemented.